Nurturing Liberating Organizations

 You want to stop managing people and have a transparent way of knowing what work's been done and not done

 You want people to be supported in addressing how their trauma as marginalized and privileged people show up at work

 You want the way your organization operates to reflect its values and the change its seeking to create in the world

 If the above resonates with you, I can’t wait to welcome you to this program!

 Get Started Now!

-Please note that currently only the Starter Plan is currently available for registration.
+Please note that currently only the Introductory Plan is currently available for registration.

-The Standard and Premium are closed for registration until the next cohort is started.
+The Starter and Standard Plans are closed for registration until the next cohort is started.